nayara/react-initial-config/README.md

 # React Initial Config

-This repo its a boiler-plate react application created without `create-react-app`.
+This repo is a boiler-plate react application created without `create-react-app`.